AleksanderVEriksen/My_Projects/README.md

-# My_Projects
+# My portfolio

-A repository containing my projects from school or private
+A repository containing my projects from school at a bachelor degree level and at a Master degree level

+## Bachelor degree level

+- TBC

+## Master degree level

+* Idea paper research

+* Machine learning